maxktz/Telegram-Similar-Channel-Parser/README.md

 4. Install required packages:

     `python -m pip install -r requirements.txt`
+   If you are using Linux or Mac also run the command: `pip install uvloop`

-5. Run script by this command:
+6. Run script by this command:

     `python main.py`